telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-for-functional-tests.md

 * 0706_direct_https_notifications/direct_https_notifications_no_accept_selfsigned.test

 Hmmm, something about https seems to be missing in the instructions ...

-Looking closer at the errors, it is clear that it is the accumulator sacript that is having problems (the accumulator log-file says: **AttributeError: 'Context' object has no attribute 'wrap_socket'**).
+Looking closer at the errors, it seems clear that it is the accumulator script that is having problems (the accumulator log-file says: **AttributeError: 'Context' object has no attribute 'wrap_socket'**).
 I will have to look into this, but for now, I simply do this:

 ```bash